Heavy Lifting: How To Get Started

 Don’t neglect your nutrition

-You want to be sure you are consuming enough calories to surpass your energy expenditure if you want to build muscle, and your diet should also be supporting your recovery.
+To put on muscle mass, you want to consume enough calories to surpass your energy expenditure, and your diet should also be supporting your recovery.

 Are you feeling confident about how to get stronger now?